cycle-chen/SpringDataRedisCacheSample/README.md

 Spring data redis cache sample

-This is an cached method
+This is a cached method on HelloService class

     @Cacheable(value="cache1", condition="#test.equals(#test)")